 The circuit breaker closing is enabled when the ENA_CLOSE input is activated.
-The input can be activated by the configuration logic, which is a combination of the disconnector or breaker truck and earth switch position statuses and the statuses of the Master Trip logics and gas pressure alarm and circuit-breaker spring charging.
-The OKPOS output from the DCSXSWI block defines if the disconnector or the breaker truck is definitely either open/in test position or close/ in service position.
-This, together with the open earth switch and non-active trip signal, activates the close-enable signal to the circuit breaker control function block.
+The input can be activated by the configuration logic, which is a combination of the disconnector position status and the statuses of the master trip logics and gas pressure alarm and circuit-breaker spring charging.
+The OKPOS output from the DCSXSWI block defines if the disconnector or the breaker truck is definitely either open/in test position or close/in service position.
+This, together with non-active trip signal and non-active gas pressure alarm, activates the close-enable signal to the circuit-breaker control function block.
 The open operation is always enabled.